-The Forestry Commission looks after more than 1500 woods and forests across England.
-We know the potential - we know that forests can provide amazing learning opportunities
+The Forestry Commission looks after more than 1500 woods and forests across England that provide amazing learning opportunities.

-All our forests are different but many are open and accessible 24 hours a day, 7 days a week, and all can provide classrooms without walls, for learners of all ages.
+All our forests are different but many are open and accessible 24 hours a day, 7 days a week, and all can provide classrooms without walls for families, schools and learners of all ages.

 If you are a teacher or a group leader, we want to make it as easy as possible for you to plan activities and lessons in your local woods.
 Here you can find lesson plans, curriculum links and free, downloadable resources for children from pre-school age to Key Stage 4.

 The Forestry Commission has woods and forests across England.
 Contact your local learning team to find out more about learning opportunities in your area.